stfil-io/stfil-docs/docs/guides/node/onboarding.md

 This demonstration shows the process of delegating to a beneficiary using a multi-signature wallet.
 If you have a regular wallet, you only need to sign for one wallet.

+#### Difference in commission methods:

+1. _**Delegate Owner address:**_    After joining, you can obtain a loan leverage of 2 times.
+After completing KYC, you can obtain a maximum loan leverage of 3 times.
+The prerequisite is that you need to ensure that the owner address is the same to the beneficiary address, and you own the private key of that wallet.

+2. _**Delegate Beneficiary address:**_   After joining, you can obtain a loan leverage of 1.5 times.
+After completing KYC, you can obtain a maximum loan leverage of 2 times the assets.

- 💡 Signature: Here, you can sign using the Lotus client/FiveToken
+💡 **Signature**: Here, you can sign using the Lotus client/FiveToken

 #### Delegating to the owner/beneficiary involves two steps.